Culture and History

 There is a permanent exhibition of relics and liturgical objects that were once used in the coronation ceremonies, as well as a list on the cathedral wall of the 19 monarchs – ten kings, one queen and eight consorts – who were crowned here.

 A stop at the Tourist Information Centre on the Klobúčnicka Street, close to the Main Square, is a good starting point.
-The staff speaks English and are happy to answers any questions and provide you with helpful brochures in English that describe the city’s attractions, suggested tours, itineraries as well as its history.
+The staff speaks English, German and various other languages and are happy to answers any questions and provide you with helpful brochures in English that describe the city’s attractions, suggested tours, itineraries as well as its history.

 The City History Museum in the Old Town Hall showcases the lives of Bratislava residents from pre-history to the present day.
 If you’re fit, climb to the top of the tower for a panoramic view of the Main square and the Old Town; it is worth the effort and adds an aerial view to the on-the-ground Bratislava City Tour.